KilledByAPixel/JSONCrush/README.md

 * Include JSONCrush.js or JSONCrush.min.js in your script
 * Pass a JSON string to JSONCrush to compress it.
-* The crushed string is safe to use in urls.
+* Call encodeURIComponent to make the string safe for urls.
 * To decode the string use JSONUncrush.

 # Example